About the Filmmaker’s Foundation Certificate

 Week 1: Writing for Low Budget Films

-How to get the most out of your script, locations and actors and how to make sure these elements will be in line with a low budget.
-You will develop the tools to turn your script into a unique and saleable story.
+How to get the most out of your script, locations and actors and also ensure these elements are in line with a low budget.
+Students will develop the tools to turn a script into a unique and saleable story.

 - Essentials of screen dialogue

 Week 2: Essentials of Lo-to-No Budget Filmmaking